Jaya Prakash Narayana

 Jaya Prakash Narayana (born 14 January 1956) is an Indian liberal politician, activist and a former public administrator.
-He is the founder and president of Lok Satta Party.
-He served as a member of the Legislative Assembly from Kukatpally constituency of Telangana in India.
+He is the founder and president of Foundation for Democratic Reforms dedicated to advancing governance reforms, electoral transparency, and decentralized administration in India.
+He served on the National Advisory Council during UPA‑1 and was a member of the Second Administrative Reforms Commission (2005) as well as the Task Force for the National Rural Health Mission.

-A doctor by profession, he joined the Indian Administrative Service and served as an officer of from 1980 to 1996, he took voluntary resignation from the service and started the Loksatta Movement, which had been instrumental in bringing several important national reforms.
-He is also the founder and General Secretary of Foundation for Democratic Reforms (NGO), an independent public-policy think-tank and research-resource centre.
+A doctor by profession, he joined the Indian Administrative Service and served as an officer of from 1980 to 1996, he took voluntary resignation from the service and started the Loksatta Movement, Lok Satta Party which had been instrumental in bringing several important national reforms.